ritscstdio/TSPI/README.md

 *   **`awards.php`:**
     *   Test filtering using URL parameters (`?type=organization`, `?type=client`).
     *   Confirm the page title changes dynamically.
+*   **Membership Form (`user/membership-form.php`):**
+    *   Test accessing the form via the "Join Us" button on the homepage.
+    *   Test accessing the form after email verification.
+    *   Verify that the spouse section only appears when "Married" is selected.
+    *   Test age auto-calculation from birthdates.
+    *   Test CID number auto-population from personal info to signature section.
+    *   Verify form validation works correctly.
+    *   Test submission with valid data.
+*   **User Verification (`user/verify.php`):**
+    *   Verify that the "Complete Membership Form" button appears after successful verification.
+    *   Test the link to ensure it properly directs to the membership form with the verified parameter.
 *   **Responsiveness:** Check all pages on different screen sizes (desktop, tablet, mobile).

 ## Developer Documentation